caiocarneloz/pycc/README.md

 Python code for the semi-supervised learning method "particle competition and cooperation".

 ## Getting Started
-#### Dependencies
+#### Installation
 You need Python 3.7 or later to use **pycc**.
 You can find it at [python.org](https://www.python.org/).

-You aso need the numpy package, which is available from [PyPI](https://pypi.org).
+The package is avaliable at [PyPI](https://pypi.org).
 If you have pip, just run:
 ```
-pip install numpy
+pip install pypcc
 ```

-#### Installation
-Clone this repo to your local machine using:
+or clone this repo to your local machine using:
 ```
 git clone https://github.com/caiocarneloz/pycc.git
 ```